 Drawing & Illustration For Teens – (Morean Art Center, Saturdays 11am – 1pm) The Drawing & Illustration class has run continuously since 2007 and is now online, covering sketching, developing creativity, figure drawing, perspective, charcoal pencil, inking and more.
 Students focus on what they like to draw, learning techniques and concepts that help them improve their skills and build self-confidence, while learning about different artists and art genres.
 Because each student works at their own level, there is no need to “keep up” with other students.
 Additionally, students are encouraged to try new concepts and techniques they may not be familiar with in order to foster their development as artists.

-Dazzling Digital Drawing – (Morean Art Center, time TBD) Take your art into the Dazzling Digital Drawing realm, with ease!
+Dazzling Digital Drawing – (Morean Art Center, Saturdays 2-3pm beginning Feb.
+27) Take your art into the Dazzling Digital Drawing realm, with ease!
 This course uses a FREE graphics program called Ibis Paint X that’s available on Mac and Android devices (preferably tablets).
 Using online demonstrations, drawing instruction and reference hand-outs created specifically for this course, students will start with the basics of the program, learning all the tools it offers to bring their creativity to the next level, all in a relaxed, pressure-free environment.
 Additional assistance is available to help students get set up with everything they need.
 Don’t delay, get Dazzling today!

 ICE Homeschool Drawing Class – (Tuesdays 12 – 1pm) Magnum Arts has created a standalone drawing class for home-school students, unaffiliated with other home-school co-ops: The ICE Creative Classes program.
 Plenty of visual references are used to inspire and engage students, bringing their skills and confidence to the next level, all in a fun, relaxing environment n which students also learn from each other.